 Fire severity

 Mean and maximum fire severity, as well as the heterogeneity of fire severity, were reduced with increased fire frequency (>2 in the past 30 years) (Fig. 2, Table 2).
-Fire severity, which is inversely related to the diameter of the measured stem termini, was high in sites that only burned once before the Hennessy Fire, but low in all other fire frequency classes (differences among FF = 3, 4, 5, and 6 were not statistically significant from each other).
+Fire severity, which is positively related to the diameter of the measured stem termini, was high in sites that only burned once before the Hennessy Fire, but low in all other fire frequency classes (differences among FF = 3, 4, 5, and 6 were not statistically significant from each other).

 Species cover, diversity, and composition (H1)

 In total, 223 species were found throughout the study area.
 As predicted, we found that the proportion of native species cover, the proportion of native richness, and the proportion of native Shannon diversity declined with increased fire recurrence in both survey years (Fig. 3).
 The effect of fire recurrence was strongest for the proportion of native cover (βnumburn = -1.17; CIs = -1.67 to -0.67) and moderately strong for the proportion of native species richness (βnumburn = -0.50; CIs = -0.86 to -0.15) and Shannon diversity (βnumburn = -0.65; CIs = -1.14 to -0.16) (Supplemental Table 1).
-The overall average marginal effect of a 1-unit increase in fire frequency decreased the proportion of native cover by 12%, the proportion of native richness by 4%, and the proportion of native Shannon diversity by 4%.
+The overall average marginal effect of a 1-unit increase in fire frequency decreased the proportion of native cover by 12%, native richness by 4%, and native Shannon diversity by 4%.

 This effect of fire frequency, however, varied at higher and lower levels of fire frequency for all diversity metrics (Fig. 3).
 At lower levels of fire frequency, a one-unit increase in frequency led to a significant 16% decrease in the proportion of native cover (Fig. 3b).
 In contrast, a frequency of 5 fires in the past 30 years resulted in a slight 5% increase in the proportion of native cover.
 The pattern of native richness and Shannon diversity closely align with the findings for native cover.
 For lower levels of fire frequency, a one-unit increase is associated with a 7% and 9% decrease in native richness and Shannon diversity, respectively.
 However, as fire frequency rises to higher levels there is a slight shift to a 2% increase in native richness and a 1% increase in Shannon diversity.

 Plots in areas with different fire frequencies had different species assemblages.
 The NMDS ordination of species composition resulted in an overlapping cluster of plots with higher fire recurrence (>2 short interval fires) that contain more non-native herbaceous species, while plots with lower fire recurrence (≤ 2 short interval fires) contained more native herbaceous species and shrubs (Fig. 4).
 Species characteristic of the high fire frequency plots included Avena barbata, Centaurea melitensis, Erodium cicutarium, and Festuca myuros (Fig. 4), all classic dominant species in the exotic annual grassland that characterizes highly disturbed sites in lowland California.
 Plots with higher fire recurrence had smaller clusters compared to areas with low fire recurrence, indicating a shift from a more heterogeneous post-fire landscape to a more homogeneous landscape with many similar non-native species.
+Species assemblages also became progressively more differentiated from the one-burn assemblage as fire frequency increased (Fig. 4).

 Shrub regeneration (H2a)